BasicWolf/archived-concrete-settings/README.rst

 **concrete-settings** is a small library which helps handling settings in large projects.

-It is built on the following concepts:
+The settings specification DSP aims to be simple and easy readible.
+It is designed with these concepts in mind:

-* Settings are declared in classes.
+* Specifications are declared in classes.
-* Settings should be documented and there should be a way to easily fetch documentation.
+* Settings should be documented and there should be an easy way to bundle the documentation.
 * Settings should be type-annotated and validated.
 * Settings should be mixable and nestable.

 .. code-block:: python